Wafris/wafris-rb/README.md

 #### What is maxmemory and why do I need to set it?

 Most Redis instances you provision will come with some kind of max memory limit.
-When you start to approach max memory usage Wafris will shorten the key expiration and reporting window strategies.
+We have features on the roadmap that will help with memory management.

 ### 3. Testing in Development (optional)